World's Largest Economies

 In 2017, China was the world's largest economy for the third year in a row.
-It produced $23.1 trillion in economic output according to World Factbook The European Union was in second place, generating $19.9 trillion.
+It produced $23.1 trillion in economic output according to the CIA World Factbook The European Union was in second place, generating $19.9 trillion.
 Together, China and the EU generate 33.9 percent of the world's economic output of $127 trillion.

 How Economies Are Measured

 Don't start swapping U.S. dollars for Chinese yuan and learning Mandarin yet.
 These three figures are very close.
 China's economy is slowing as its leaders attempt to head off an asset bubble through reform.
 That's why it's unlikely that the yuan could replace the dollar as the world's reserve currency anytime soon.
 The dollar is buoyed by the power of the U.S. economy.

 How the Recession Affected the Global Ranking